USS INDIANAPOLIS/ GWINN “ANGEL”

 ABOUT THE SCHOLARSHIP

-The scholarship program is dedicated to the memory of Chuck Gwinn (1920-1993), the pilot who first spotted the survivors of USS Indianapolis CA-35 and initiated their miraculous rescue at sea.
-The survivors called him their “Angel”.
+The scholarship program is dedicated to the memory of Chuck Gwinn (1920-1993), the Navy pilot who first spotted the survivors of USS Indianapolis (CA-35) and initiated their miraculous rescue at sea.

-The idea for the college scholarship program originated in 2002.
-Doug Stanton, author of In Harm’s Way, conceived of and funded the initial USS Indianapolis Survivors Fund Scholarship Program to benefit family members of the ship’s crew and help preserve its historic legacy.
-In 2008, the fund became permanently endowed by the family of Wilbur C. Gwinn and renamed in honor of the man the survivors called their “Angel”.
+The genesis of this college scholarship program began in 2002.
+Doug Stanton, author of In Harm’s Way, originated the idea and funded the initial USS Indianapolis Survivors Fund Scholarship Program to benefit family members of the ship’s crew and help preserve its historic legacy.
+Six years later, in 2008, the fund became permanently endowed by the family of Wilbur Charles (Chuck) Gwinn and was renamed in honor of the man the survivors called their “Angel”.

-The fund is managed by the Grand Traverse Regional Community Foundation.
+The fund is managed by the Grand Traverse Regional Community Foundation in Traverse City, Michigan.

 Chuck was one of the first persons to be awarded Honorary Survivor status.
-He attended and spoke at every reunion beginning in 1960 until his death in July 1993.
+He attended every reunion beginning in 1960 until his death in July 1993.

-Attend or be a prospective full-time attendee of an accredited college or university, and
+Full time or prospective full-time students of an accredited 2- or 4-year college or university;

 VPB-152 PV-1 Crew